magomimmo/modern-cljs/doc/tutorial-11.md

 Here we just wrap inside an anonymous function the `validate-form` listener by passing it the fired `event` (i.e. :click).

 As usual let's verify our work by visiting the [login-dbg.html][12] page.
-If you have stopped the previous application run, execute again the usual commands form the terminal prior to visit the login page.
+If you have stopped the previous application run, execute again the usual commands from the terminal prior to visit the [login page][12].

 ```bash
 $ lein cljsbuild auto dev